 • You feel that any results of assessments in a unit have been incorrectly considered

 Your studies at CIC may be affected by an illness or serious circumstance beyond your control that prevents or affects your preparation or performance in an assessment.

-You must inform your trainers and the college as soon as possible of any adverse circumstances that may have affected your performance.
+You must inform your trainers and the College as soon as possible of any adverse circumstances that may have affected your performance.

-Please note: you must provide supporting evidence
+Please note that you must provide supporting evidence for this.

 Students who have previously studied and successfully completed one or more units containing the same competencies as those offered by the College can apply for Credit Transfer.

-To apply for a Credit Transfer students will need to submit certified copies of transcripts when applying for enrolment to the College or within the first 2 weeks of the commencement of term.
+To apply for a Credit Transfer, students will need to submit certified copies of transcripts when applying for enrolment to the College or within the first 2 weeks of the commencement of term.

 Recognition of Prior Learning (RPL)